 - See what works best for the people you seek to help and identify any areas for improvement

-- Understand and celebrate the impact you are making
+- Understand and celebrate the differences you are making

 - Demonstrate your impact internally and to others in the sector and funders